List of former state highways in Indiana (200–399): State Road 324

 State Road 324 ran from US 30/US 33 near Fort Wayne to SR 230 in Fort Wayne.
-SR 324 was the northern east-west section of SR 930.
+SR 324 was the northern east–west section of SR 930.

 State Road 329

 State Road 329 is a state road in Cass County, Indiana.
 Its original routing was a connector from State Road 29's northern terminus at the U.S. Highway 24/U.S. Highway 35 bypass south of the city of Logansport to State Road 17's southern terminus at Business Route 24 and State Road 25 downtown.
 Currently State Road 329 exists as a short connector route between State Road 29 and US 24 / US 35 / State Road 25 / State Road 29 interchange.
 As part of the Logansport By-Pass construction.
 The original last 1/3 of a mile alignment of State Road 29 was shifted to the northwest for continuity purposes to streamline traffic coming from US 24 / US 35 / State Road 25 (western half of the new interchange) to State Road 29 and eventually onward toward US 421 and Indianapolis.
-This shift necessitated a new route number that became State Road 329 and coincidentally starts / ends just short of the original State Road 329’s 1985 to 1999 Routing.
+This shift necessitated a new route number that became State Road 329, and coincidentally starts and ends just short of the original State Road 329's 1985 to 1999 routing.

 From the south, its route followed Burlington Avenue north to East Cliff Drive, where its name then changes to South 3rd Street as it rounds a curve.
 This is two blocks north of the northwestern terminus of the former State Road 435.
 SR 329 then terminated at Market Street, the current route of eastbound traffic on Business 24/SR 25.
 To go westbound, traffic is routed one block farther north via the start of SR 17 onto East Broadway Street.